 He never got laid.
 He was broke as fuck.
 He smoked the worst weed.
 Drank the worst liquor.
 But he was always in good spirits and he had his family with him and we shared Little Caesar’s pizza.
 You know, we had a good time.
 We slept on couches, made a lot of good music together.
 Good stuff.

-So this year we are asking everyone how important is music and love in the world right now.
+So we are asking everyone how important is music and love in the world right now.
 Thoughts?

 How important is music and love?
 It’s the most important thing.
 It’s the only thing that’s a common thread people can agree on.
 I see so many people at festivals, so many different colors and creeds and sexualities and they can all agree on good music and good vibes.
 They can come together on that one thing, at least.
 That doesn’t always happen with politics and everything else.
 Yea, it’s probably the most important thing.